LauYeeYu/homepage/content/blog/git-usage-merging-en.md

 > git revert 614b994 d4be492
 > ```
 >
-> This will create two new commits, one for each reverted commit.
+> This will create two new commits, each for a reverted commit.

 ## Cherry-pick a Commit

 Sometimes, we may want to apply commits from other branches to the current branch.
 For instance, we have a development branch and a main branch for production.
-We may want to apply some commits from the development branch to the main branch.
-The development branch may have some commits that fix critical bugs, and we want to apply them to the main branch.
+The development branch has some commits that fix critical bugs, and we want to apply them to the main branch.
 In this case, we want to apply these changes to the main branch.

 Git provides the `cherry-pick` command to apply commits to the current branch.
 To cherry-pick commits, you can use the following command: